 - Read The Happiness Handbook by Dr Timothy Sharp

-- Try a yoga class (a Harvard study tells us that anxiety was improved in 30% by yoga alone)
+- Try a yoga class (studies tell us that anxiety can be improved by yoga alone)

 - Watch Manny from Black Books read The Little Book of Calm over and over.

 *People with hypertension and asthma should take care and seek medical advice first.